 No. This open mouth procedure can make your pain significantly worse.
 The crown procedure is based on a patient’s bite being stable, but the bite is not stable with TMD/TMD.
 The jaw joints are being stabilized on slick inclines and the muscles are in different contraction vectors and forces.
 The dentist will not be able to get the crown, bridge, partial or implant comfortable, while open mouth procedures can make TMD/TMD far worse.

 Less than 3% of TMD cases require arthroscopic surgery to rinse the joint out.
 The open joint surgery is not done at the present time because it failed us in the past.

 Why is an orthotic appliance the proper appliance for treating TMD/MPD?

-An orthotic is the only appliance that is backed by science for treatment of TMD/TMJ.
+An orthotic is the only appliance that is backed by science for treatment of TMD/TMD.
 It:

 Idealizes a person’s bite

 Is similar in its function to a back brace

 Is versatile (can be adapted to anyone’s bite irregularities)